Swimming can be a great physical outlet and life-saving skill for children with autism spectrum disorders.

-Lisa Mische Lawson, Ph.D., CTRS, is director of the Sensory Enhanced Aquatics program and is a Certified Therapeutic Recreation Specialist.
+Lisa Mische Lawson, Ph.D., CTRS, is director of the Sensory Enhanced Aquatics program and is a certified therapeutic recreation specialist.
 She has more than 20 years of experience in developing and managing recreation programs for individuals with disabilities.
-Mische Lawson is active in the swim community as a US Master's swimmer with KC Blazers Masters.

-Lauren Foster, OTD, OTR/L, an adjunct faculty member, continues to support the program as a consultant from her position as a pediatric occupational therapist in South Korea.
+Lauren Foster, OTD, OTR/L, clinical assistant professor, developed Sensory Enhanced Aquatics with Mische Lawson and continues to support the program remotely from Florida.
 Foster swam competitively from grade school through college and has coached all levels of swimmers.

 Mische Lawson, L. (2014, June).
 Supporting Children with Autism Spectrum Disorders in Swimming and Recreation.
 American Therapeutic Recreation Association Webinar Series H: Autism I. Available for purcahse at ATRA-online.org.

 Mische Lawson, L., Foster, L., Strode, M., & Weller, C. (2014).
 Effects of a swim program for children with autism spectrum disorder on skills, interest, and participation in swimming.
 American Journal of Recreational Therapy, (3)2, 17-27.